 Achieve 1 Star rating AND define auto-oriented commercial zoning districts in clusters rather than continuous strips; minimize superblocks and increase quality pedestrian passages between buildings.

-Include conservation buffer requirements and site residential areas and vulnerable populations more than 650 feet from a major road (average annual daily traffic count over 40,000).
+Address environmental justice principles by including conservation buffer requirements and site residential areas- especially those located in Areas of Concern for Environmental Justice - more than 650 feet from a major road (AADT over 40,000).

 Who's doing it